Mark-Hopkins-at-Williams/final-project-sammagid/README.md

 # CSCI 381 Final Project

 Group members:
-- please list your
-- group members
+- Sam Magid
-- here!
+- Matt Laws

-Also, add any files to this repository that you would need as part of your final project submission.

-Finally, put any special instructions in this README about how to use your code/notebook.
+Link to our final project repo: [https://github.com/mlaws21/Yolo-Basic](https://github.com/mlaws21/Yolo-Basic)

+Following along with our notebook, you should be able to implement our *Yolo-Basic* model.